baltimoreblacktechies/100daysOfCode/README.md

-# 100 Days Of Code <organization>
-## <year>

-### *TODO(remove me)* **TEMPLATE**:
+### *TEMPLATE TODO(remove me)*:
 This repository seeks to serve as a template for organizations/groups that would collectively like to participate in the 100 days of code project.
 To use this project, replace all words in `<tags>` with the respective value.
 For instance, `<year> -> 2022`.
 You should just be able to search for occurrences of `<`.
 Additionally, address wherever there is a TODO.
-For an example of this template in use, see https://github.com/baltimoreblacktechies/100daysOfCode-2021/ and for the auto-generated tracking site, see https://baltimoreblacktechies.github.io/100daysOfCode-2021/
+For an example of this template in use, see https://github.com/baltimoreblacktechies/100daysOfCode-2021/ and for the auto-generated tracking site, see https://baltimoreblacktechies.github.io/100daysOfCode

 You may also want to edit `mkdocs.yml` for static site generation.

+# 100 Days Of Code <organization>
+## <year>

 ### TODO: Add more relevant badges.
 Example badges below.
 Note that the contributor and days code are automatically generated and can be changed for your repo.
 [![100 days of Code](https://raw.githubusercontent.com/baltimoreblacktechies/100daysOfCode/gh-pages/banner.png)](https://bmoreblack.tech)